310mc/https-310mc.github.io-tl/source/_posts/idol_story/midori_1.md

 That’s why… I feel like I haven’t really been walking with my own feet…

-I’m just in the same place as I was when I was first born—within a cabbage.
+I’m just in the same place as I was when I was first born — within a cabbage.

-Ah—No, it’s not that I think babies are born from cabbages…
+Ah— No, it’s not that I think babies are born from cabbages…

 My parents tricked me into thinking that when I was young, but I know better now, really…

-Uh—I suppose this isn’t the topic to talk to with a woman, or it’d just be inappropriate… Uuu~ I’m sorry.
+Uh— I suppose this isn’t the topic to talk to with a woman, or it’d just be inappropriate… Uuu~ I’m sorry.

-Actually, I’m also sorry for complaining this much… I’m a second year now—a senior, so I’ve gotta pull myself together…
+Actually, I’m also sorry for complaining this much… I’m a second year now — a senior, so I’ve gotta pull myself together…

 *<th>(Breathe in, breathe out)</th>*